Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/about.md

 I develop theory-based and data-informed frameworks that integrate dynamic modeling, machine learning, category theory, and data science to better understand and support real-world decision-making in public health.
 I am passionate about translating abstract theory into practical impact.

-Outside of research, I love planting and caring for indoor plants, creating a calm and creative workspace.
+Outside of research, I enjoy caring for indoor plants and creating a calm, creative workspace.
-I am also deeply committed to supporting women, newcomers, under-represented groups, and new parents in mathematics and computer science—helping others find belonging and balance in academia.
+I am also committed to fostering an inclusive and supportive environment for women, newcomers, and underrepresented groups in computer science.

 ---